 Despite significant dedication of EU's mainstream policies to the green transition, strong challenges are still present on the EU's path to climate neutrality.
 The Commission's recent assessment of Member States' National Energy and Climate Plans revealed three important gaps in regard to EU's main climate policy targets.
-The analysis was performed on the basis of 21 timely submitted national plans and showed that "despite a substantial reduction in recent years, net greenhouse gas (GHG) emissions in 2030 are estimated to be 51% lower than in 1990, 4% percentage points short of the 55% target set in the Climate Law."35 In this respect, the targets under the Effort Sharing Regulation and Land Use, Land-use Change and Forestry Regulation have been circled out as being the ones which require further efforts in order to be achieved.36 When it comes to the EU's renewable energy target for 2030, the study showed that the "share of renewable energy in final energy consumption could reach be-
+The analysis was performed on the basis of 21 timely submitted national plans and showed that "despite a substantial reduction in recent years, net greenhouse gas (GHG) emissions in 2030 are estimated to be 51% lower than in 1990, 4% percentage points short of the 55% target set in the Climate Law."
+In this respect, the targets under the Effort Sharing Regulation and Land Use, Land-use Change and Forestry Regulation have been circled out as being the ones which require further efforts in order to be achieved.
+When it comes to the EU's renewable energy target for 2030, the study showed that the "share of renewable energy in final energy consumption could reach between 38.6% and 39.3% in 2030",37 which is well-below the target of an at least 42,5% share set by the 2023 amendments to the Renewable Energy Directive.
+Last but not least, the Commission's study identified that "the 2030 final energy consumption at Union level could reach 814.3 Mtoe," which is "higher than the 763 Mtoe, corresponding to a reduction of 11.7% compared to the 2030 projections, set in the 2023 [Energy Efficiency Directive] recast.
+Only a handful of Member States propose a sufficient level of ambition on either primary energy consumption, final energy consumption or both."38

-35 European Commission, Communication from the Commission to the European Parliament, The Council, The European Economic and Social Committee And The Committee Of The Regions, EU wide assessment of the draft updated National Energy and Climate Plans - An important step towards the more ambitious 2030 energy and climate objectives under the European Green Deal and RePowerEU, COM(2023) 796 final, p.
+European Commission, Communication from the Commission to the European Parliament, The Council, The European Economic and Social Committee And The Committee Of The Regions, EU wide assessment of the draft updated National Energy and Climate Plans - An important step towards the more ambitious 2030 energy and climate objectives under the European Green Deal and RePowerEU, COM(2023) 796 final, p.
 3.